-When time is short and we have lots of repertoire to learn, it’s easy to feel overwhelmed and simply plow through as much as we can in a frenetic, bulldozer-y sort of way.
+When time is short and we have a lot of notes to learn, it’s easy to feel overwhelmed and simply plow through as much as we can in a frenetic, brute-force sort of way.

 None of this feels particularly smart or effective as we’re doing it, but in the moment, the desperation kind of compels us to abandon any semblance of practice strategery and simply hunker down and keep our fingers moving, which feels more productive than stopping to engage in practice planning.